shufps/vfd-night-projector-clock/README.md

 ![image](https://github.com/shufps/vfd-night-projector-clock/assets/3079832/448887c9-fb1b-4cfb-b31c-fcd3ef0189bd)

-The brighness is perfect in the night 👌
+The brighness is perfect in the night 👌 (but ofc barely visible at day)

 ## Properties